 North Adams is a small city in the Berkshires brimming with art and culture.
 Yes, you will find pastoral landscapes and rolling hills dappled with colorful autumn leaves that this corner of New England is famous for, but it’s the town’s urban edge that should make city folk feel right at home.

 North Adams was once a thriving manufacturing center but the 20th century brought factory closures and major economic setbacks.
-Many industrial New England towns never recovered but North Adams has managed to transform what could have been ruin into unparalleled visual riches.
+Many industrial New England towns never recovered but North Adams has managed to transform what could have been ruin into unparalleled visual riches, making it a stellar weekend getaway to the Berkshires.

 There’s a cohesive and cooperative sentiment in North Adams that is just plain nice to be surrounded by.
 Artists, merchants, hoteliers and restaurant owners understand that what lifts one up will eventually lift others.